-Offered as a one semester, one-half credit class, Independent Study provides an engaging opportunity for seniors to pursue a specific area of interest through dedicated, in-depth study.
+Offered as a one semester class, Independent Study provides an engaging opportunity for seniors to pursue a specific area of interest through dedicated, in-depth study.
 While students do work closely with a faculty sponsor, Independent Study is appropriate for highly motivated students who have demonstrated the capability to undertake a rigorous course of study without the structure and direction provided by conventional academic classes.

 To be eligible for an independent study, a student must have earned a B+ or better in the last course taken in the department from which the proposed independent study would receive credit.
 To participate in Independent Study, students secure a faculty sponsor and submit a detailed proposal; this process affords students the opportunity to demonstrate initiative and independence.